t-sekai/cse15l-lab-reports/lab-report-1-week-1/lab-report-1-week-1.md

 ![](ssh_login.png)

 Congrats!
-You successfully connected to the UCSD Remote Server.
+You've successfully connected to the UCSD Remote Server.
 If your password isn't working, maybe the server hasn't been updated with your new password yet.

 ***